The Buy Nothing New Challenge

 Just because groceries are in the okay-to-buy-new category, it doesn’t mean that you have to continue to purchase the same way you always have.

 Create a weekly meal plan.
+Use an app if you like, but paper and pen work just as well.
 There are a few powerful reasons why meal planning is beneficial.

 Also consider your portion sizes.
 The average restaurant meal is actually double the size of what we should be eating.
 Make sure your meals at home are just the right size (although leftovers for lunches are a wonderful thing).